 VivoSense, Inc., is an agile end-to-end scientific solutions company developing novel digital endpoints from wearable sensor data.
 We are focused on healthcare research & delivery, clinical trials, and patient wellness.
 VivoSense’s hypothesis-driven framework provides analytical and clinical validation leading to FDA approval.
 The proprietary VivoSense® software enables the creation and validation of novel digital biomarkers from wearable sensor data, which constitute primary and secondary clinical endpoints in regulated international pharmaceutical trials.
 For more information visit www.vivosense.com.
 We are on Twitter.
 Follow us @vivosense.

 Activinsights is a digital health company that specialises in the objective measurement of physical behaviours and lifestyle.
 Our technologies are used worldwide within the clinical trials, health management and research markets to provide accurate and continuous monitoring of lifestyle outside of the clinic environment.

-The Digital Medicine Society (DiMe) is the professional society for the digital medicine community.
+The Digital Medicine Society (DiMe) is a global non-profit and the professional home for all members of the digital medicine community.
 Together, we drive scientific progress and broad acceptance of digital medicine to enhance public health.